AiryShift/z_mancala/README.md

-2048py
+Mancala - Isholo
 ======

-A bad python implementation of the popular game 2048
+A version of Mancala taught by a man in Jollyboys Backpackers at the end of 2014